-- EC can be used within 5 days of sexual intercourse, but works best if used sooner.
+- EC can be used within 3-5 days of sexual intercourse, depending on the type of pill.

 - Taking EC lessens the chance of pregnancy, but is not 100% effective.

 - Talk with your health care provider about the best regular form of birth control for you.

 Emergency contraception (EC) is a backup method of birth control for preventing pregnancy after unprotected sex.
 Even though it is commonly called the "morning-after pill' it can actually be used within 5 days (120 hours) of unprotected intercourse.
 EC works better the sooner you take it.

 - Some types of EC (Plan B One-Step™and Next Choice ) are available over-the-counter (without a prescription), for young women age 15 and over.

 - Girls who are 14 and under can get emergency contraception with a prescription from their health care provider.

 - A brand of EC called, Ella (Ulipristal acetate) requires a prescription from a health care provider.